AlyMar1994/UFoCP-OLD/Readme.txt

 ================
 Support
 ================
-KadVenku – Tons of help on GitHub for issues with FoC.
+-KadVenku – Tons of help on GitHub for issues with FoC.
+-STAR WARS: Empire at War Community Discord (specif.
+Galyana, Lany & Nikomer) – FoC technical help.

 =========================================================================================